 Experience Should Not Mask the Whole Potential:

-If a candidate lacks experience in your desired area of job but has some extra expertise and ambition to survive in a competitive environment, you should consider him/her for giving a fair chance to prove hidden potential and contribute to organizational success.
+If a candidate lacks experience in your desired area of the job but has some extra expertise and ambition to survive in a competitive environment, you should consider him/her for giving a fair chance to prove hidden potential and contribute to organizational success.
 Remember these are not only YEARS that teach, many people have extra learning capabilities and can run on your track in a very short time with minor coaching and little guidance.
-In many cases even fresh candidates have proved more successful than their experienced predecessors when given responsibility and pride to work in a good organization.
+In many cases, even fresh candidates have proved more successful than their experienced predecessors when given the responsibility and pride to work in a good organization.

 Get out of Personal Bias:

-Hire Work Lovers not Workaholics:
+Hire Work Lovers, not Workaholics:

 The rule of thumb for the selection of the right employees is to hire those who love to work on specific jobs instead of those who are traditional workaholics.
 Workaholics shall get tired under stress and workload, but work lovers will keep doing a good job as they are not ‘forcing’ themselves to do a good job and employment compulsion.
 Passion for work is more important than the power to work.